New Student Guide

 Clean: If you borrowed a mat from the studio, use the cleaning spray and a towel to wipe it down.
 Wipe up any moisture from the floor.
 If you used props, neatly return them.

-Take your belongings: Don't forget to take all of your belongings home with you.However, we do have a lost in found in case you have one of those spacey days.
+Take your belongings: Don't forget to take all of your belongings home with you.However, we do have a lost and found in case you have one of those spacey days.

 What Type of Class Should I Take?